bbauska/css-mastering-css/README.md

 is therefore necessary to clarify that a style sheet, or set of style rules, applies to certain types of media.

-### METHOD 1: USING &#64;MEDIA AT-RULES {#method-1-using-media-at-rules .unnumbered}
+### METHOD 1: USING &#64;MEDIA AT-RULES

 ###### The &#64;media rule is used to define different style rules for different media in a single style sheet.
-It is followed by a comma separated list of media types and a CSS declaration block containing targeted media style rules. {#the-media-rule-is-used-to-define-different-style-rules-for-different-media-in-a-single-style-sheet.-it-is-followed-by-a-comma-separated-list-of-media-types-and-a-css-declaration-block-containing-targeted-media-style-rules. .unnumbered}
+It is followed by a comma separated list of media types and a CSS declaration block containing targeted media style rules.

 **Example:** The style tells the browser to display body content in 14 pixels Arial font on the screen, but when printing it will be in Times